 2. The program will prepare graduates to engage in lifelong service to the community and profession through emphasis, encouragement and provision of guidance in relation to community and professional service activities relevant to the profession of dietetics.

-- At least 80% of DPD students will complete one or more community or professional service activities each year that are relevant to the profession of dietetics.
+- At least 80% of graduates will complete one or more community or professional service activities each year that are relevant to the profession of dietetics.

 - At least 80% of graduates will indicate “strongly agree” or “agree” with respect to the overall preparation for community and professional service they received at HSU.

-- At least 80% of DPD students will indicate “strongly agree” or “agree” to receiving encouragement and guidance from the dietetics faculty in the areas of community and professional service.
+- At least 80% of graduates will indicate “strongly agree” or “agree” to receiving encouragement and guidance from the dietetics faculty in the areas of community and professional service.

 Program outcomes data are available to ACEND, current and prospective students, and the public upon request.